-Several amendments to existing laws are made to align with this new prohibition, including the removal of references to federal aid in various sections.
-For instance, the requirement for prior approval from the governor for applying for federal funds is deleted, and the role of the coordinator of state-federal relations is adjusted to exclude federal aid programs.
-The bill also repeals certain provisions related to federal funds and clarifies that it does not apply to federal funds previously appropriated before July 1, 2026.
+Several amendments to existing laws are included, such as the removal of references to federal funds in various sections, including the requirement for prior approval from the governor for applying for federal funds.
+The bill repeals conflicting provisions and clarifies that it does not apply to federal funds already appropriated or disbursed before July 1, 2026.
 The act is set to take effect on July 1, 2026, with certain sections becoming effective immediately upon the bill's passage.

 Statutes affected: